JPresting/2---Self-Hosted-Infrastructure/googlecloud-n8n-selfhost/README.md

 ![image](https://github.com/user-attachments/assets/60433d75-23bf-42c1-97cd-61ed870cf1d4)
 8. Change Size (GB) to 30 and the Boot disk type to Standard Persistent Disk as per the guidelines.
 9. It will show you a monthly estimate, as running multiple instances 24/7 would incur these costs for what you selected.
 However, since you have only one project, you will stay within the free-tier limits, and the only potential costs will be for bandwidth, depending on your workflows.
-10. Give the instance a name (it doesn’t really matter—just make sure it's written without spaces) and click **Create**.
+10. Give the instance a name (it doesn't really matter—just make sure it's written without spaces) and click **Create**.
 Wait a minite until the Status says that it has compelted the setup.
 If it takes longer, refresh the page.
 ![image](https://github.com/user-attachments/assets/06328659-e37a-4350-8790-5113790a1a4a)
 11. Before setting up everything in the shell make sure to make the external IP static so that when an error occurs and you need to restart the instance it will still be pointing on your subdomain.
 - click on VPC Network, IP addresses.